 2019 HEIF Funding for University of York, York Conservation Trust Rapid Condition Assessment Project

-I am interested in supervising topics related to conservation and sustainability, particularly those involving vernacular materials, crafts, living heritage, communities and conservation and culture:nature/nature:culture debates, alongside international conservation issues encountered on UNESCO World Heritage Sites.
+I am interested in supervising topics related to conservation and sustainability, particularly those involving vernacular materials, earth buildings, crafts, living heritage, communities and conservation and culture:nature/nature:culture debates, alongside international conservation issues encountered on UNESCO World Heritage Sites.

 Current PhD Students: